wballard/starphleet/_harp/public/index.md

 And, even more fun -- the `authorized_keys` themselves are continuously deployed, just add and remove admirals by adding and removing public key files in your github repository.
 Updates in seconds.

+# Containers
+Starphleet encapsualtes each service in an LXC container.
+Starting from a base container equipped with Heroku buildpacks, you can create your own custom containers to speed up builds as needed, as well as your own custom buildpacks.

+Containers serve as the bas system image, and are then customized with a servive+buildpack.
+In general:

+  * containers serve to create fixed, cached sets of software such as compilers
+  * buildpacks exist to install dynamic software, for example referenced `npm` packages.

 ## Self Healing
 Each ship uses a pull strategy to keep the headquarters up to date.
 This